EECS3311F25/project-cashtag/doc/sprint2/PB.md

 **1. Add Recurring Monthly Expenses**

-As a user, I want to set up recurring monthly expenses (like rent or subscriptions) so I don’t have to manually add them every month.
+As Stacie, who manages shared apartment expenses with her roomates, I want to set up recurring monthly expenses such as rent, wifi or subscriptions so that I do not have to manually add them every month.
+This helps me stay organized and avoid confusion about which bills are paid or still pending.
 Acceptance Criteria
 - The user can mark any expense as recurring monthly
 - The recurring expenses automatically appear in future months.